flickerbot/One2N-SREbootcamp/milestone5/README.md

 - `make deploy`: Start all services
 - `make status`: Check the status of all containers
 - `make logs`: View the logs from all services
+- `make env` : copy env.example file and rename it to env